mmason2-godaddy/gasket-ts-api-v7/README.md

 ## Tooling Options

 There's few reliable resources on this topic at the moment.
-The following are some options that are being considered:
+The following are some options that are being considered to allow for ESM, Typescript and Gasket:

 - `swc` - initial investigations are not promising.
 - `webpack` - to be explored.